 If you’re wondering what a content audit looks like in practice, you’re in luck; we actually did one for ourselves, and quite recently.

-We started with more than 1,400+ URLs—and while many of these links were to decent blog posts and internal pages, the end result was a cluttered mess that neither search engine bots nor users appreciated.
-We had redundant blog posts competing with each other, pointless internal pages, and a number of articles that simply weren’t performing.
+We started with more than 1,400+ URLs—and while many of these links were to decent blog posts and internal web pages, the end result was a cluttered mess that neither search engine bots nor users appreciated.
+We had redundant blog posts competing with each other, pointless internal web pages, and a number of articles that simply weren’t performing.
 Once we dug into the analytics, we quickly realized our content lacked direction—and that we were missing out on some major opportunities.

 We started by removing some of the blog posts and internal pages that simply weren’t relevant anymore, and those that didn’t have any real value.
 Then, we completely restructured and redirected all our categories and tags, streamlining our system of organization.